SanketGaikwad09/Pan_Validation/README.md

  1. Adjacent characters(digits) cannot be the same (like 1123 is invalid; 1923 is valid)
- 2. All four characters cannot form a sequence (like: 1234, 2345
+ 2. All four characters cannot form a sequence (like: 1234, 2345)

  # The last character should be alphabetic (uppercase letter).
-  - Example of a valid PAN AHGVE1276F
+  - Example of a valid PAN : AHGVE1276F

 # 3. Categorisation:
   - Valid PAN : If the PAN number matches the above format.